patriklindstrom/zetci/readme.md

-g*tl;dr This cmd program can compare textfiles and find what rows are the same or differ**
+**tl;dr This cmd program can compare textfiles and find what rows are the same or differ**

 # Readme zet-cmd